 GLOBAL MARKETS-Oil, safe havens surge as U.S. strikes kill Iranian commander

-Oil prices rose over $2 a barrel and gold and other safe-haven assets jumped on Friday, as the U.S. killing of a top Iranian commander in an airstrike in Iraq ratcheted up tensions between the two powers.
+Oil prices jumped nearly $2 a barrel and gold, the yen and safe-haven bonds surged on Friday, after a U.S. airstrike killed a top Iranian commander in Iraq, ratcheting up tensions between the two powers.

-Traders were clearly spooked.
-The death of Iranian Major-General Qassem Soleimani, head of the elite Quds Force, prompted Iranian Supreme Leader Ayatollah Ali Khamenei to vow revenge.
-Europe's stock markets fell 0.5% in early trading as hopes for a lengthy New Year rally vanished.
-Safe havens gained, with Japan's yen rising half a percent to the dollar to a two-month high and the Swiss franc hitting its highest against the euro since September.
+Traders were clearly spooked after the death of Iranian Major-General Qassem Soleimani, head of the elite Quds Force.
+Iranian Supreme Leader Ayatollah Ali Khamenei vowed revenge and Iraqi President Barham Salih condemned the move.
+Europe's pan-regional STOXX 600 fell 1% and Wall Street futures were 1.2% lower.
+The Japanese yen rose half a percent to the dollar to a two-month high and the Swiss franc hit its highest against the euro since September.

-The Middle East-focused oil markets saw the most dramatic moves.
-Brent crude futures jumped nearly $3 to $69.16 a barrel -- also the highest since September -- before easing back to $68.42.
-"We are only into the third day of the new year, and a big fat dollop of geopolitical uncertainty has landed on investors' desks," said Jeffrey Halley, senior market analyst for the Asia Pacific at broker OANDA.
+The Middle East-focused oil markets saw the most dramatic moves, with Brent crude futures jumping nearly $3, or 4.5%, to $69.20 a barrel - also to he highest since September.
+"Geopolitics has come back to the table, and this is something that could have major cross-asset implications," said Lombard Odier's chief investment strategist, Salman Ahmed.

-"I am struggling to see how an Iranian riposte will not occur," he said.
-"Oil installations and tankers were my first thoughts."
-Soleimani's Quds Force and its paramilitary proxies, ranging from Lebanon's Hezbollah to the PMF in Iraq, have ample means to mount a multi-pronged response.
+"What is critical is how it pans out in the next few days," Ahmed said.
+"Whether it turns into a theme depends on Iran's reaction and then the U.S. response."
+Soleimani's Quds Force and its paramilitary proxies, ranging from Lebanon's Hezbollah to the PMF in Iraq, have ample means to mount a response.

 In September, U.S. officials blamed Iran for a missile and drone attack on oil installations of Saudi Aramco, the Saudi state energy giant and world's largest oil exporter.
-The Trump administration did not respond, beyond heated rhetoric and threats.
-SCRAMBLE TO SAFETY
+The Trump administration did not respond, beyond heated rhetoric and threats, and markets settled down within a week.
+But Friday's attacks saw governments, including the U.S., urging citizens in the region either to return home or to stay away from potential targets and public gatherings.

+SCRAMBLE TO SAFETY German Bunds and U.S. Treasuries -- the world's benchmark government bonds and typically seen as the safest assets -- caught a bid, too.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)